juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/contacts_insert_auth_5.png"/>

-## Creating EC2 Instance and configuring RESTful Server
+## Creating EC2 instance and configuring RESTful Server

 Inside our RESTful server, we will have hosted 4 microservices with the following functions.